Adding Reconfiguration to Zielonka's Asynchronous Automata: Trivializable, Fully Listening, and Trivial

 \subsection{Asynchronous Automata Construction}

 We show that an AA that recognizes the same language as $\A$ has the following property: for each process $p$, either $p$ listens to every channel ($\dom^{-1}(p) = C$), or from every reachable state there is a path to a bottom strongly connected component that is complete w.r.t. $\dom^{-1}(p)$.
+That is, for every state $s$ in this bottom SCC and for every channel in $\dom^{-1}(p)$ the transition $\delta(s,c)$ is defined.
 In the former case, we call $p$ \emph{fully-listening}.
-In the latter case, we say that $p$ is \emph{trivializable}, as once it is in this bottom SCC it can never block communications ever again, thus $p$ becomes irrelevant to the rest of the computation.
+In the latter case, we say that $p$ is \emph{trivializable}, as once it is in this bottom SCC it always includes transitions for all the channels it listens to.
+Thus, $p$ becomes irrelevant to the rest of the computation.

-\begin{lemma} Let $\B$ be an AA such that $\Lang(\B) = \Lang(\A)$.
-Each process in $\B$ is either fully-listening or trivializable. \end{lemma}
+\begin{thm} Let $\B$ be an AA such that $\Lang(\B) = \Lang(\A)$.
+Each process in $\B$ is either fully-listening or trivializable. \end{thm}

 \begin{proof} Let $\B = ((S_p)_{p \in \Proc}, (s^0_p)_{p \in \Proc}, (\delta_a)_{a \in \Alp})$, and let $p \in \Proc$.
 Assume that $p$ is not fully-listening, so let $C_p = \dom^{-1}(p) \subsetneq C$.
 In particular, let $c \in C \setminus C_p$ be a channel that $p$ does not listen to.